Aurele-B/Cellects/doc/advanced/outputs.md

 <!-- START_coord_specimen -->
 ## Pixels covered by the specimen(s):
-Save a .npy file containing the coordinates (t, y, x) of presence of the specimen(s), as detected with the current parameters.
+Save a .npy file containing coordinates (t, y, x) of specimen pixel presence as detected by current parameters.
 NB:
-- Depending on the number of frames, these files may take a lot a memory.
+- These files may consume significant memory depending on the total frame count.

 <!-- END_coord_specimen -->